 Staying active, staying healthy

 Studies have shown that fitness for seniors helps stave off range of motion and mobility issues.
-Exercise for seniors also encourages higher spirits and gets an individual into social environments that are good for stimulating interest in events, people and his or her own future.
-Special classes are often offered in local gyms for the 60+ crowds and are geared toward weight-bearing exercises.
+Exercise for seniors also encourages higher spirits and gets an individual into social environments that are good for stimulating interest in events, people and their own future.
+Special classes are often offered in local gyms for the 60+ crowds and are geared toward weight-bearing exercises and muscle strengthening.
 Benefits include lower risks of heart disease, diabetes, high blood pressure and osteoarthritis, among others.

 Many senior citizens like to stay at home.
 That’s fine, but constant isolation isn’t.
 Nevertheless, there are ways to help stimulate interest for those in elderly home care.
 The telephone is a great resource for communication.
 If you don’t live nearby, engage the services of a friend or other family member who will make it a point to visit the elderly person at least several times a week, if not daily.